codewithtanvir/30-days-of-Python/Day 02/readme.md

 🚀 **Day 2 of 30 Days of Python** 🌟

 Day 2 was all about diving deeper into Python!
-✅ Practiced working with strings and different operations on them.
+✅ Practiced working with different operations on them.
 ✅ Explored some new concepts that make Python fun to learn.

 You can follow my progress here: